ethyca/fides/docs/fides/docs/getting-started/database_connectors.md

 }]
 ```

-## Filtering ConnectionConfigs
+## Filtering your Connections

-Current available filters are the `connection_type` and whether the connection is `disabled`.
+Fides can filter and return matching Connections based on the `connection_type`, the `testing_status`, the `system_status`, and whether the connection is `disabled`.

 ### Connection type filter

-Including multiple `connection_type` query params and values will result in a query that looks for
-*any* connections with that type.
+Including multiple `connection_type` query parameters and values will result in a query that looks for *any* connections with that type:

 ```json title="<code>GET api/v1//connection/?connection_type=mariadb&connection_type=postgres</code>"
 {